 You spend hours or days creating a value-filled, easy-to-understand online course.
 But no one buys it, and all your effort goes down the drain.
-That hurts, but it’s the reality many online courses creators face today.
+That hurts, but it’s the reality many online course creators face today.
 To help you scale these sales hurdles, we have compiled 8 proven methods to help you effectively sell without breaking a sweat below.

 9 Proven Methods To Sell Your Online Courses!

 First, you must understand that online courses can be sold singularly – where your buyers only pay once to gain lifetime access.
 Or as a membership-only online course, which can only be accessed through a continuous subscription.
-Regardless of how you choose to monetize your online course, you need to implement a few or all of the methods below to generate a good ROI.
+Regardless of how you monetize your online course, you need to implement a few or all of the methods below to generate a good ROI.

 Come up with a Winning Course Idea and Create It

 You need to zero in on what your potential students want to learn.
 This is extremely important because it allows you to create a course that meets a demand in the market.
 Riches are in the niches.
 This means you must consider positioning your course to be unique in the market.
 For example, if you want to teach web development, you can go extremely specific, like “How to build a CRM from scratch using the Laravel PHP framework.”
-Or you can angle your course to meet demand like “How to build a CRM for small offline businesses.”
+Or you can angle your course to meet demand, like “How to build a CRM for small offline businesses.”

 - Who is your target audience?
 (E.g., female entrepreneurs, stay-at-home moms, etc.)